huyntsgs/Stellar/bruteGen/Readme.md

-Creates a random jeypair and check if the account exists
+Creates a random keypair and check if the account exists